OuiDire.app — Quick Guide

 - Your first action: upload a PDF or photos, or use your camera to take photos of paper documents, then automatically get cards by launching Run OCR.

-- Double Run comes next when you want broader machine suggestions across both macro sets
+- Full Analysis: Both Macro Sets comes later when you want broader machine suggestions across both macro sets and more material for comparison

-- Audit, Intake / Map-1 Brite-Lite, Macros Constellation Map, and HOP / Map-3 become much more useful after several card annotations
+- Audit, Deep Critical Read, Intake / Map-1 Brite-Lite, Macros Constellation Map, and HOP / Map-3 become much more useful after several card annotations

 Step 1 - Orient yourself at the top of the screen